widdix/aws-cf-templates/docs/static-website.md

 To improve the default CloudFront behavior, we developed a Lambda@Edge solution that gives you the following search engine optimized result.

+> Set the `DefaultRootObject` parameter to en emtpy string if you use this approach!

 | Resource             | Response                   |
 | -------------------- | -------------------------- |
 | `/`                  | 200 Content of index.html  |